lucaKnobloch/FakeNewsOfTheDay/README.md

     -> built the container fakenod-front
         - further information are located here

-    The docker image for this is located here [DockerHub](https://cloud.docker.com/repository/docker/buecherwurm/fakenod-front)
+    The docker image for this is located here [DockerHub - Front](https://cloud.docker.com/repository/docker/buecherwurm/fakenod-front)

     After building these 3 containers they are usable with a docker-compose command in the root directory